NickVerhelst/NickVerhelst/README.md

 <h2 align="left"> :mega: About Me:</h2>

-- :computer: Currently designing and building intelligent data-driven solutions on Microsoft Azure
+:computer: Currently designing and building intelligent data-driven solutions on Microsoft Azure

-- :zap: Specialized in defining and building AI solutions and data processing pipelines
+:zap: Specialized in defining and building AI solutions and data processing pipelines

-- :robot: A strong advocate of software quality and the DevOps mindset
+:robot: A strong advocate of software quality and the DevOps mindset

-- :mag_right: Currently exploring the full web development stack (HTML/CSS/JS/Angular)
+:mag_right: Currently exploring the full web development stack (HTML/CSS/JS/Angular)

-- :rocket: My mind is always busy as I like to
+:rocket: Always curious to find out how everything works "under the hood"

-- :microscope: I am a strong conceptual thinker and scientist by training
+:microscope: I am a strong conceptual thinker and scientist by training

-- :running: In my spare time an active runner and canyoning instructor
+:running: In my spare time an active runner and canyoning instructor

 <a href="https://www.linkedin.com/in/verhelst-nick/" target="_blank"> <img src="https://www.vectorlogo.zone/logos/linkedin/linkedin-tile.svg" alt="https://www.linkedin.com/in/verhelst-nick/" width="30" height="30"/> </a>